 We describe our proposed method in \cref{alg:build_hierarchy}.
-At the start of the procedure, $K$ groups are initialized as single clusters.
-At each iteration, two groups are merged into a single group, constructing a tree of clusters up to the root in $K-1$ iterations.
-Each iteration can be split in two stages.
+At the start of the procedure, $K$ groups are initialized as single clusters. \footnote{Note that here \textit{cluster} is used to refer to a single cluster found by the pre-trained model, while \textit{group} refers to a set of clusters that are grouped together at a given step of the algorithm.} At each iteration, two groups are merged into a single group, constructing a tree of clusters up to the root in $K-1$ iterations.
+Each iteration can be split into two stages.
 In the first stage, a score is computed for each group.
-To compute the score for a given group $G$ we aggregate the predicted probabilities for the datapoints assigned to clusters contained in $G$ as where $\Lambda$ is a chosen aggregation function (e.g. sum function).
-Then, the lowest scored group $G^*$ is selected for merging at this iteration, which concludes the first stage.
+To compute the score for a given group $G$ we aggregate the predicted probabilities for the data points assigned to clusters contained in $G$ as where $\Lambda$ is a chosen aggregation function (e.g., the sum).
+Then, the lowest-scored group $G^*$ is selected for merging at this iteration, which concludes the first stage.

 In the second stage, we search for the group $G^\dagger$ that is most related to $G^*$ to perform the merging.
-To do so, as mentioned above, we look at the subset of datapoints assigned to clusters in $G^*$: for these datapoints we recompute cluster assignments and predicted probabilities, this time restricting to clusters not contained in $G^*$.
+To do so, as mentioned above, we look at the subset of data points assigned to clusters in $G^*$: for these data points, we recompute cluster assignments and predicted probabilities, this time restricting to clusters not contained in $G^*$.
 More formally, the total reassigned predicted probability to each cluster not contained in $G^*$ is computed as